-The HP FlexFabric 5900v Virtual Switch delivers a high-performance, standards-based solution to the orchestration of physical and virtual data center networks in a VMware ESX 5.x environment.
+The HPE FlexFabric 5900v Virtual Switch delivers a high-performance, standards-based solution to the orchestration of physical and virtual data center networks in a VMware ESX 5.x environment.
 The FlexFabric 5900v is a distributed virtual Switch that operates within the ESX hypervisor kernel, replacing the native VMware vSwitch.
-HP FlexFabric Virtual Switch Orchestration (VSO) Software coordinates the deployment of network policies from HP's Intelligent Management Center (IMC) onto an IEEE 802.1Qbg-compliant switch with the provisioning of virtual machines from VMware's vCenter.
+HPE FlexFabric Virtual Switch Orchestration (VSO) Software coordinates the deployment of network policies from HPE's Intelligent Management Center (IMC) onto an IEEE 802.1Qbg-compliant switch with the provisioning of virtual machines from VMware's vCenter.
 This enables automated delivery of hardware-based network performance, forwarding, security, and visibility features to each application, ensuring corporate network policy compliance within a dynamic and virtualized data center.

 IMC Connection Manager: maintains Virtual Machine VLAN assignments and Virtual Station Interface (VSI) type database, containing ACL and QoS templates to be provisioned by the access switch.